-Since February 2022, when we first launched the Oort Identity Security Platform, Oort has grown to secure more than half a million accounts.
+Since February 2022, when we the Oort Identity Security Platform, Oort has grown to secure more than half a million accounts.

-With our Series A investment, announced in October, we have set ourselves up for an exciting 2023 as we continue to expand our capabilities and customer base.
+With our investment, announced in October, we have set ourselves up for an exciting 2023 as we continue to expand our capabilities and customer base.

 Followed by: